Implants for Single Teeth

-You may need or even want an implant if you’re completely missing a tooth.
+You may need or want an implant if you’re completely missing a tooth.
 In the past, your two options for replacing a missing tooth were with a fixed bridge or a partial denture.
-Now, a dental implant can easily be placed and a crown put on top of it once it’s been given time to heal.
-Because only a single implant will be placed, the procedure can be done with local anesthetic or sedation of your choosing.
+Today, a dental implant can easily be placed, and a crown put on top of it once it’s been given time to heal.
+Because only a single implant is placed, the procedure can be done with local anesthetic or sedation of your choosing.

 What makes you a good candidate for Implants for Single Teeth?